 All staff should be alert to the signs that may indicate that children are vulnerable to, or involved in, serious crime.
 These may include increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries.
 Unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs.

-If a member of staff becomes concerned that a child or children may be venerable to, or involved in, serious crime they should follow the child protection procedures and refer to the DSL as soon as possible.
+If a member of staff becomes concerned that a child or children may be vulnerable to, or involved in, serious crime they should follow the child protection procedures and refer to the DSL as soon as possible.

+Mental Health

+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.

+Staff will be alert to behavioural signs that suggest a child may be experiencing a mental health problem or be at risk of developing one.

+If a member of staff has a mental health concern about a child that is also a safeguarding concern, then immediate action should be taken by following the protocols for individual schools.

+If a member of staff has a mental health concern about a child that is not also a safeguarding concern, they should speak to the DSL to agree a course of action.

-Allegations against staff
+Allegations against a staff member, an agency member of staff or a volunteer

+The Trust’s Policy on Allegations against staff, supply staff and volunteers must be followed in cases where anyone working in a school (regardless of whether the behaviour took place on the school) has;

+behaved in a way that has harmed a child, or may have harmed a child;

+possibly committed a criminal offence against or related to a child;

+behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or

+behaved or may have behaved in a way that indicates they may not be suitable to work with children.

-All school staff should take care not to place themselves in a vulnerable position with a child.
+All school staff, volunteers and supply staff should take care not to place themselves in a vulnerable position with a child.
 It is always advisable for interviews or work with individual children or parents to be conducted in view of other adults.

-All staff should be aware of their school’s own behaviour policy.
+All staff, volunteers and supply staff should be aware of their school’s own behaviour policy.

-Guidance about conduct and safe practice, including safe use of mobile phones by staff and volunteers will be given at induction
+Guidance about conduct and safe practice, including safe use of mobile phones by staff, supply staff and volunteers will be given at induction

 We understand that a pupil may make an allegation against a member of staff or staff may have concerns about another staff member.